derb12/pybaselines/docs/algorithms/whittaker.rst

 although some techniques use both the first and second order difference matrices.

-The baseline is iteratively calculated using the linear system above by solving for the baseline, :math:`z`, updating the weights, solving for the baseline using the new weights, and repeating until some exit criteria.
+The baseline is iteratively calculated using the linear system above by solving for the baseline, :math:`v`, updating the weights, solving for the baseline using the new weights, and repeating until some exit criteria.
 The difference between Whittaker-smoothing-based algorithms is the selection of weights and/or the function that is minimized.